tytydraco/yessleep/out/I_Have_to_Choose_Between_Dying_in_a_Fire_or_Being_Beaten_to_Death.md

 She waved her hand above the paper in front of me.
 The paper burst into flames and burned up into a plume of smoke within seconds, wafting up and disappearing into thin air.

-“You’re correct Mr. Reinhart.
+“You’re correct \[One-Angle7033\].
 Theft alone does not justify the fates offered.
 Even the most egregious acts of theft can eventually be replenished.
 Money changes hands often and your estate would correct the wrongs of the past when you pass.”

 She then slid another piece of paper in front of me, this time showing an image.
 It was a selfie, with three people smiling into the camera.
 I sit in the middle, with two women sitting on either side of me.
 I immediately recognized the pictured women as my ex-wife and her best friend.
 Both were smiling into the camera, with my wife leaning her head on my shoulder in the picture.